codibre/fluent-iterable/README.md

   Again, rxjs is focused on events.
 When dealing with event, you just want to emit them as fast as possible.
 With a simple iteration, though, you want to make sure that the whole chain of steps is concluded before advancing to the next one.

 So, as you see, regardless some similarities, there're some pretty important differences between them and those are libraries focused on quite different problems.

-## Benchmarks

-Fluent-iterable are strongly focused on performance.
-Check it out in our [benchmark](https://runkit.com/farenheith/fluent-iterable-benchmark)!;

 ## Usage